 From Route 534, the main road through the park, it’s a four-mile drive to the field.
 The last three miles of this road are along a well-maintained dirt road that is, primarily, one-way to the field.

 This is one of the nicer dirt roads I’ve encountered in PA and is easily drivable in a regular car.
+It’s also one of the most beautiful spots to see fall colors in the Poconos.

 The boulder field is located at the end of this road at the following coordinates: 41.050634, -75.645633.